Urban Resilience Intensive Training 2021

 - Strategic and action planning.

-Practitioners from private profit, non-profit and public sector organizations.
+Practitioners from private and public sector, including also non-profit organizations

 Policymakers from national and subnational governments and from international and intergovernmental organizations.

-Scientist and researchers from universities and research organizations including PhD candidates, post-docs, research fellows and lecturers
+Scientists and Researchers from universities and research organizations including PhD candidates, researchers and lecturers

 The course will be organized during two intensive weeks on-line from Monday the 19th July until 30th of July.
 The course will be preceded by a welcome session, introducing the training structure.
 Alongside the live online sessions, we encourage participants to access the preparatory learning materials 1 week before the start of the course.
 The estimation is about 6-8 hours of video recorded lectures/webinars.